flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 **QNH**

-- This is the sea-level atmospheric pressure at the airport.
+- This is the atmospheric pressure at the airport, adjusted for elevation above mean sea level.
 It can be automatically filled from either the OFP or the METAR as described above.
 It can also be entered manually based on either the active ATIS or METAR.

 **Takeoff Weight**